moisalucian/office-or-home-office/SETUP.md

 ### 4. Changing Configuration Later
 - Open the app and go to Settings (gear icon)
-- Click "Firebase Configuration"
+- Click "Edit Firebase Configuration"
-- Edit your configuration as needed
+- Update your configuration as needed
-- Click "Save Configuration"
+- Click "Save Configuration" (only enabled when changes are detected)

 ---